joaquinmurcia/ATSE-Microservice-Delivery-System/README.md

 Main repository for the ASE Project

+The README is not very extensive since we did a public presentation in which functionality and usage were explained instead

-# How to run the project
+# How to run the project in your machine (as a project member)
 ## Locally, with docker-compose up
 In your machine, run...
 ```